Baumtomographie/academic-kickstart/content/en/post/2016-01-07-UTMBook/index.md

 +++
-title = "New book about urban tree management HIER" subtitle = "With chapters by Prof. Steffen Rust" summary = "With chapters by Prof. Steffen Rust" date = 2016-01-07
+title = "New book about urban tree management" subtitle = "With chapters by Prof. Steffen Rust" summary = "With chapters by Prof. Steffen Rust" date = 2016-01-07